 The key purpose is to encourage capital investment for wastewater and drinking water projects pursuant to the Federal Clean Water Act of 1987 and the Federal Safe Drinking Water Act and Amendments of 1996.
 During 2004, Maryland legislature established the Bay Restoration Fund (BRF) that provides for a dedicated source of revenue by assessing a $30/year per equivalent dwelling unit fee to all homes and businesses connected to wastewater treatment plants and a $30/year fee to each user of an on-site septic system.
 The statute allocates 60% of the BRF Septic fees to MDE and 40% to the Maryland Department of Agriculture for the Cover Crop Program.

-MWQFA administers the federal Clean Water State Revolving Fund and Drinking Water State Revolving Fund, the Bay Restoration Fund, the Supplemental Assistance Grant, the Water Supply Grant, and the Comprehensive Flood Management Grant Program.
+MWIFA administers the federal Clean Water State Revolving Fund and Drinking Water State Revolving Fund, the Bay Restoration Fund, the Supplemental Assistance Grant, the Water Supply Grant, and the Comprehensive Flood Management Grant Program.
 MWIFA accepts applications for funding from these programs in December thru January each year.

 Water Quality Revolving Loan Fund (WQRLF) was created during the 1988 session of the Maryland General Assembly for the purpose of providing below market rate of interest loans for water quality projects.